+COUNTY OF KING

+, NO.

+DECLARATION IN LIEU OF FORMAL PROOF

+,

-REQUEST: The [] petitioner [] respondent requests immediate entry of Findings of Fact, Conclusions of Law and Decree without the necessity of a personal appearance, and states: RESIDENCE: Either the petitioner or respondent was a resident of the State of Washington or was a member of the Armed Forces and was stationed in the State of Washington when the petition was filed.
-90 DAY WAITING PERIOD: If this is a dissolution of marriage, the marriage is now irretrievably broken and more than 90 days have elapsed since the later of 20, the date on which the Petition was filed, and , 20, the date: [] the respondent signed an acceptance of service.
+spondent requests immediate entry of Findings of Fact, out the necessity of a personal appearance, and states: r respondent was a resident of the State of Washington or and was stationed in the State of Washington when the is a dissolution of marriage, the marriage is now 0 days have elapsed since the later of

-[] the summons and petition were personally served upon the respondent. [] the summons and petition were mailed pursuant to an order for service by mail. [] the summons was first published pursuant to an order for service by publication.
-DEFAULT: The respondent is is not in default.
+cceptance of service. were personally served upon the respondent. were mailed pursuant to an order for service by blished pursuant to an order for service by